winstonallo/pipex/README.md

 int pipe(int fd[2]);
 ```

-The 'pipe' C function takes an array of 2 integers as a parameter and allocates 2 file descriptors to each of its indexes.
+The **pipe** C function takes an array of 2 integers as a parameter and allocates 2 file descriptors to each of its indexes.
 fd[0] is called the reading end of the pipe, fd [1] is the writing end.

 This pipe allows communication between two different processes, with one of them printing to an end of the pipe, and the other one